 Burien, WA 98166

 As the name suggests, you need this burger in your belly.
 The beefy, locally sourced burgers come in all sorts of worldly variations: Try the Monsieur, the Philly Smash or the Medi-terra lamb burger.
 They also have hearty veggie burgers, sandwiches and salads.
-Take a seat on the all-weather patio and tuck in.
+The indoor seating area has lots of windows and there’s a deck for outdoor dining.

 Kids will love: Hand-dipped shakes made with Snoqualmie Gourmet Ice Cream.